AvocadoCoin Achieves Self Reported Market Capitalization of $5.67 Billion (AVDO)

 AvocadoCoin Token Profile

-It is usually not currently possible to purchase alternative cryptocurrencies such as AvocadoCoin directly using U.S. dollars.
-Investors seeking to acquire AvocadoCoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AvocadoCoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as AvocadoCoin directly using US dollars.
+Investors seeking to acquire AvocadoCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AvocadoCoin using one of the aforementioned exchanges.

 Receive News & Updates for AvocadoCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AvocadoCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.